 Q: Why do you ask for original documents?

-The law requires The Actors Fund to verify the identity of beneficiaries using a certified copy.
+The law requires the Entertainment Community Fund to verify the identity of beneficiaries using a certified copy.
 A certified copy is an original document provided to you by the appropriate local or state government agency with their original seal.
-The Actors Fund cannot accept any photocopies of documents, and cannot make exceptions.
+The Entertainment Community Fund cannot accept any photocopies of documents, and cannot make exceptions.
 However, we know your original documents are sensitive, so if you are in southern California, we encourage applicants to make an appointment and present your documents in person.
 An appointment takes only about apporximately five minutes, allowing staff to confirm the information and make a copy for audit purposes.
 If you need to mail your documentation, please provide a stamped, self- addressed return envelope, and your documents will be dropped back in the mailed back to you within one business day.